leoyu037/docker_tutorial/README.md

 The goal of this workshop is to provide a practical understanding of how to work with Docker and Docker Compose through some simple hands-on exercises.
-By the end of these, exercises you should be able to:
+By the end of these exercises you should be able to:

 - Write a simple Dockerfile and build a Docker image
 - Push/pull images from the Dockerhub image repository